-This program is administered by the Department of Housing and Community Development (HCD) for the City of Richmond in partnership with the Richmond City Health District (RCHD) Lead-Safe and Healthy Homes Initiative (LSHHI) and the local non-profit, projectHOMES.
+This program was administered by the Department of Housing and Community Development (HCD) for the City of Richmond in partnership with the Richmond City Health District (RCHD) Lead-Safe and Healthy Homes Initiative (LSHHI) and the local non-profit, Project:HOMES.

-Homes built before 1978 often have lead-based paint on interior and exterior surfaces.
+Homes built before 1978 often have lead-based paint on the interior and exterior surfaces.
 Deteriorated lead paint and lead paint dust can pose a serious health hazard to children younger than six.
 Even small amounts of lead dust can poison a child through the child's bloodstream and then can affect brain development and cause a wide range of symptoms from headaches and stomach pain to behavioral problems and anemia.
-Pregnant women may suffer complications during pregnancy in addition to adverse pre-natal effect on a child's development.
+Pregnant women may suffer complications during pregnancy in addition to the adverse prenatal effects on a child's development.

-Participation in the Lead-based Paint Hazard Control Program is FREE and is available at no cost to all residential property owners and/or landlords where their tenants meet the program's financial criteria and requirements.
+Participation in the Lead-based Paint Hazard Control Program was FREE and was available at no cost to all residential property owners and/or landlords where their tenants meet the program's financial criteria and requirements.

 There is no safe level of lead found in the body, so have your child tested today!

 The three-year grant assisted 80 housing units into becoming lead-safe.